New! MOUNT RAINIER’S HISTORIC INNS AND LODGES

-I wrote this one with my husband, Jeff!
+My husband, Jeff, and I wrote this one together.
 Learn more about our journey toward writing and publishing this book here: http://www.loghousemuseum.info/events/words-writers-and-west-seattle/?mc_cid=da6e9f5f7e&mc_eid=c8f963629e

 Thorns and thistles!
 Forced to choose between her owl and mouse friends, Sophie doesn’t know where to turn.
 In a new park, she finds new friends, dangers, and temptations.
 Can she find the courage to return–and get everyone to work together–before bullying Snarky and his gang cause the entire Park to go up in smoke?